Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Ecosystem-mapping.md

 ### [Applying an ecosystems approach to humanitarian innovation](https://www.sciencedirect.com/science/article/abs/pii/S004016252031355X)
 **Abstract**
 There is a pressing need for innovation in the humanitarian sector, faced as it is with ever-growing demands for it to respond to the plight of people affected by both human and natural disasters.
 These are arguably growing in scale, scope, and complexity, and look likely to continue to do so.
 However, despite being referred to more explicitly in the last ten years, the understanding of humanitarian innovation by practitioners, policymakers, and academics is still very much in its infancy.
-To help address this issue, this paper drawn on and extends the innovation ecosystems literature to present a systematic framework for analysing innovation in the humanitarian sector.
+To help address this issue, this paper draws on and extends the innovation ecosystems literature to present a systematic framework for analysing innovation in the humanitarian sector.
 This framework is illustrated using evidence from an interview-based survey of ‘informed’ users and a set of in-depth case studies.

 ### [Innovation ecosystems: A conceptual review and a new definition](https://www.sciencedirect.com/science/article/pii/S0166497218303870)
 **Abstract**
-The concept of innovation ecosystems has become popular during the last 15 years, leading to a debate regarding its relevance and conceptual rigor, not the least in this journal.
+The concept of innovation ecosystems has become popular during the last 15 years, leading to a debate regarding its relevance and conceptual rigour, not the least in this journal.
 The purpose of this article is to review received definitions of innovation ecosystems and related concepts and to propose a synthesized definition of an innovation ecosystem.
-The conceptual analysis identifies an unbalanced focus on complementarities, collaboration, and actors in received definitions, and among other things proposes the additional inclusion of competition, substitutes, and artifacts in conceptualizations of innovation ecosystems, leading to the following definition: An innovation ecosystem is the evolving set of actors, activities, and artifacts, and the institutions and relations, including complementary and substitute relations, that are important for the innovative performance of an actor or a population of actors.
-This definition is compatible with related conceptualizations of innovation systems and natural ecosystems, and the validity of it is illustrated with three empirical examples of innovation ecosystems.
+The conceptual analysis identifies an unbalanced focus on complementarities, collaboration, and actors in received definitions, and among other things proposes the additional inclusion of competition, substitutes, and artifacts in conceptualizations of innovation ecosystems, leading to the following definition: An innovation ecosystem is the evolving set of actors, activities, and artefacts, and the institutions and relations, including complementary and substitute relations, that are important for the innovative performance of an actor or a population of actors.
+This definition is compatible with related conceptualizations of innovation systems and natural ecosystems, and its validity illustrated with three empirical examples of innovation ecosystems.

 ### [How to Fund Tech](http://alixdunn.com/how-to-fund-tech/)
 **Abstract**
 Many trusts and foundations are grappling with the same challenges: they want to a) support impactful, inclusive technology and innovation in not-for-profit organisations, and b) address the societal changes brought about by emerging technology.
 This guide is for people working in trusts and foundations who want to effectively fund technology.
-It offers guidance and processes to help in understanding the technical maturity of not-for-profit organisations, or assessing the feasibility of technology-heavy grants.
+It offers guidance and processes to help in understanding the technical maturity of not-for-profit organisations or assessing the feasibility of technology-heavy grants.
 It provides notes on how to have productive conversations with grantees and partners about technology, and it provides tips for building technical intuition.
 The contents of this guide are shaped around conversations within foundations that are focused on equality, justice and human rights.
 Trusts and foundations are referred to collectively as ‘philanthropy’; organisations that receive funding to accomplish socially beneficial outcomes are referred to using ‘the social sector’.
 Technology is approached as a set of politics and capacities; the term ‘technology’ is used throughout to encompass many ideas, tools and concepts – including those related to ‘data’.